jocodev1/react-firebase-auth-template/README.md

 _This template was copied from an existing project I created and new tests have to be written._

+## Configuration

+Before running the app, be sure to setup a project in the Firebase console, enable Google authentication and copy the Firebase configuration into the `index.js` file.
+When this has been completed, run `yarn start` to test things out.

 ## Available Scripts

 In the project directory, you can run: